-- and the spirit of the law in relation to protected characteristics (see above) for staff, contractors and volunteers. - having open and fair means of responding appropriately when a service user needs to raise a concern or a complaint. - having good governance processes and procedures which ensure that the affiliate operates within the UK and relevant devolved government legislations, maintains appropriate insurance cover for its areas of work, has appropriate financial management in place, treats employed, contractor and voluntary staff fairly in line with standard HR processes, and provides means of redress for employed and voluntary staff if they want to raise a grievance. - when advertising services, refrain from misleading members of the public about the services on offer. - where applicable, supporting staff and volunteers, encouraging ongoing training and development and selfcare activities. - where possible, gathering outcome measures and/or feedback and actively monitoring the effectiveness of the service on offer. - 9.
-Nominate a named individual as the contact person who will circulate communications from ACC to others in the affiliate. - 10.
+- having open and fair means of responding appropriately when a service user needs to raise a concern or a complaint. - having good governance processes and procedures which ensure that the affiliate operates within the UK and relevant devolved government legislations, maintains appropriate insurance cover for its areas of work, has appropriate financial management in place, treats employed, contractor and voluntary staff fairly in line with standard HR processes, and provides means of redress for employed and voluntary staff if they want to raise a grievance. - when advertising services, refrain from misleading members of the public about the services on offer. - where applicable, supporting staff and volunteers, encouraging ongoing training and development and selfcare activities. - where possible, gathering outcome measures and/or feedback and actively monitoring the effectiveness of the service on offer. - 7.
+Nominate a named individual as the contact person for ACC to communicate about membership related matters. - 8.
 Keep their membership record and contact details up to date.